 All this despite the lifting of stay-at-home orders from states that are witnessing gradual declines of total new cases.

-In these environments, it’s likely for even a single case to spiral into a “domino effect” of exponential cases very quickly and without remorse.
+In these environments it’s likely for even a single case to spiral into a “domino effect” of new cases quickly and without remorse.